 This necklace is 16” long and 5/8” wide; that width is interesting and not only because it matches most of the necklaces in Part One as well as the majority of confirmed MJM necklaces.
 The seller of this necklace did not mention a Pat.Pend mark but commented “The central motif with a raised “rivet” connects the two ends invisibly.”
 The areas in the second and third photos that appear to be yellowish are probably where the silvertone plating has worn away from the brass metal beneath.

-I wish there was less glare in these photos because this looks like a ‘new’ pattern, and very prettily done in blues, reds and black over the metal base.
+This pattern is very prettily done in blue, red and black.
 It is 16” long.
 The seller did not mention the width but did say that the clasp ends are marked Pat.Pend.
 Notice that the stamping (design) on these side pieces is different from that seen on the ‘Deco Pyramid’ style closure.

-Here’s a very pretty multicolor pattern that at first glance looks the same as the one in the first (red/green/black) example but is a bit different in the shapes of the lozenges.
-This slight alteration is probably because the chain is a different width; this chain is 5/8” wide, while the Design A/Deco Pyramid clasp necklaces are 3/8” wide.
+Here’s a multicolor pattern that at first glance looks the same as the one in the first (red/green/black) example but is a bit different in the shapes of the lozenges.
+This slight alteration is probably because the chain is a different width; this chain is 5/8” wide, while the Deco Pyramid clasp necklaces are 3/8” wide.
 This necklace is 15 ½” long; there was no mention of any mark on the clasp but we can assume the Pat.Pend was there.